Is BlackBerry Finding A Bottom? | Benzinga

 - The Relative Strength Index (RSI) has been climbing the past couple of days and now sits at 49.
 This shows the stock has seen an increase of buyers in the past few days and buying pressure now almost equals the selling pressure.

-Related: Why BlackBerry Shares Are Trading Rising
+Related: Why BlackBerry Shares Are Rising

 What’s Next For BlackBerry?